Can you recall the last time someone saw you naked?

 During my sophomore year at Rowan, I took an introductory acting class with a girl who told me she used to work as a stripper before she came to college.
 At one point in the class we were paired together for a scene where she was meant to be the focal character for the audience.
 As soon as we started planning out our dialogue, she told me she wouldn’t be able to handle everyone watching her for so long.

-“When everything’s out and everyone sees me, there’s less to worry about,” she replied.
+“When everything’s out and everyone sees me, there’s less to worry about,” she said to me.

 At first I didn’t appreciate what she meant when she said that.